gCembalo/gCembalo.github.io/assets/readings.md

 ---
 layout: default
-title: Some Suggested Readings
+title: Some interesting readings
 ---

 <!--[< Home](/index.html)-->

-## Some Suggested Readings
+## Some interesting readings

 I want collect in this Post some readings that I found usefull or interesting (in some way).